I dedicate this page to the healing sounds of MANTRAS

 Now you have learned how to recite MANTRAS.
 For example, with the help of JAPA-Yoga loud, whispering or silent inside.
 Then there is singing without a Mala, either alone, in a group or maybe even with thousands of people.
 But there is something else:

 You can also listen to MANTRAS.
 Real, true LISTENING.

-Sit in a holy place and listen to the MANTRA SONG.
+Sit in a holy place and listen to the mantra.
 (This place can also be a room in your home) Important: really listen, become a part of it.
-Each "singer" has a completely different voice, a different rhythm and style, a different way to pass on MANTRAS to you.
-Yet something connects everyone: the silence at the end of the MANTRA.
+Each "singer" has a completely different voice, a different rhythm and style, a different way to pass on mantras to you.
+Yet something connects everyone: the silence at the end of the mantra.

 Now I am describing to you a possibility to work with MANTRA, that deeply rooted in my heart:

 Have you ever tried to sing, hear, see, feel, paint and write a mantra?
 I mean, all together in a moment?
 It is always a wonderful time for me, an oneness with the Divine.
 And do you know how to realize this moment?
 With the help of LIKHITA JAPA.
 LIKHITA means as much as writing down.
 And JAPA is the name for reciting mantra, the mantra repeating.
 Generally this is done with the help of a Mala, a chain that has 108 beats in Buddhism or Hinduism. (see above)

 In the evening, or at night, I always float in the sphere of LIKHITA JAPA and write down my personal mantra infinite times.
 Usually 1-2 hours before I go to bed.
 The mantra starts to vibrate in my body and finds an exit in my hands.
 My fingers then bring it to the paper.
 In most cases, a mandala is created from this.
 It is not ME who paints this mandala, I only serve as a medium of higher energy.
 The sheet is full.
 Silent meditation.